2023-03-30

 License.

-A conditional jump is a jump instruction, like jmpi
+A conditional jump is a jump instruction, like jmpi and

-the corresponding register-based instruction jmp
+the corresponding register-based instruction jmp, but only

 conditionally.
 A conditional jump instruction uses a specific bit in the

-register to determine whether to jump or not.
+flags register to determine whether to jump or not.

-represents one of the flags in the
+In general, if x represents one of the flags in the

-register, then the following TTPASM code
+flags register, then the following TTPASM code

 jxi dest